zamzambadruzaman/big-data-engineering-indonesia/README.md

 * [Sentry](https://sentry.apache.org/) Apache Sentry™ is a system for enforcing fine grained role based authorization to data and metadata stored on a Hadoop cluster.
 * [Griffin](https://griffin.apache.org/) Apache Griffin is an open source Data Quality solution for Big Data, which supports both batch and streaming mode.
 It offers an unified process to measure your data quality from different perspectives, helping you build trusted data assets, therefore boost your confidence for your business.
 * [Great Expectations](https://greatexpectations.io/) Great Expectations helps teams save time and promote analytic integrity by offering a unique approach to automated testing: pipeline tests.
 Pipeline tests are applied to data (instead of code) and at batch time (instead of compile or deploy time).
 Pipeline tests are like unit tests for datasets: they help you guard against upstream data changes and monitor data quality.
+* [Amundsen](https://github.com/lyft/amundsen) Amundsen is a metadata driven application for improving the productivity of data analysts, data scientists and engineers when interacting with data.
+It does that today by indexing data resources (tables, dashboards, streams, etc.) and powering a page-rank style search based on usage patterns (e.g. highly queried tables show up earlier than less queried tables)